Annapurna Circuit Trek Difficulty

 Length of the Trek

-The trek typically takes around 10-15 days to complete, depending on your pace and the length of your stops.
-Here is a outline breakdown of the length of the trek for the itinerary provided by Glorious Himalaya and what to expect:
+The trek typically takes 10-15 days to complete, depending on your pace and the length of your stops.
+Here is an outline breakdown of the length of the trek for the itinerary provided by Glorious Himalaya and what to expect:

 Day 1: Drive from Kathmandu to Syange via Besisahar

-After enjoying a few sightseeing days in Kathmandu, you’ll take about 8/9 hour drive to Syange.
+After enjoying a few sightseeing days in Kathmandu, you’ll drive about an 8/9 hour to Syange.

 Average Driving Time: 8/9 hrs